Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Position the partially assembled nest box to the back (part B), leaving space both above and below the nest box assemble for mounting the finished box to a tree or pole.
 Attach the back to the nest box assembly with nails or screws.

 Cut a 30 degree bevel across the back edge of the roof (part D).
 The bevel matches the angled sides, and allows the roof to fit snugly against the back (part B).
 Attach the roof to the back, side, and front sections.

 Line up the remaining side (part C).
 To create a hinge, secure the side with one nail or screw driven into each edge -- one through the front (part A) and one through the back (part B) to form a pivot point.
 Position the hinge screws directly across from each other, enabling the door to open easily.
 Drill and countersink a screw hole along the center of the bottom edge.
 A single short screw will secure the door, yet allow easy access for cleaning.

 Cut a 3" x 4" hole into the center of the entrance guard (part F).
-Round off the edges with sandpaper, or use a round over bit to create a finished edge.
-Mount the entrance guard on to the Front (part A)..
+Round off the edges with a file and sandpaper, or use a round over bit in a router to create a finished edge.
+Mount the entrance guard on to the Front (part A).

 Wood Duck Nest Box Plans

 With the male's brightly colored plumage, the wood duck is arguably one of the most beautiful birds.
 They are relatively common throughout their range in North America but due to their preference for marshy ponds and woodland streams, few people have the pleasure of seeing them in their native habitat.